1245 East 7th Avenue

 Finances

-Administrative costs are 7% of revenues (less investment income) and fundraising costs are 13% of donations.
-This results in total overhead spending of 20%.
-For every dollar donated, 80 cents go to the cause.
-This falls within Ci’s reasonable range for overhead spending.
+In F2023, BC SPCA received $44.1m in donations.
+In F2023, its fees for service revenue was $5.8m.
+This comes from kenneling and bylaw enforcement services as well as sheltering, medical, and clinical services.
+Administrative costs are 10% of revenues (less investment income) and fundraising costs are 18% of donations.
+For every dollar donated, 73 cents are available to go towards the cause.
+This is within Ci’s reasonable range for overhead spending.

 Financial Review